pagkly/Zed/Investopedia3/What Is a Deferment Period.md

 ## Deferment Period on Callable Securities

-Different types of securities may have an [embedded call option](https://www.investopedia.com/terms/e/embeddedoption.asp) allowing the issuer to buy them back at a predetermined price before the maturity date.
-These securities are referred to as [callable securities](https://www.investopedia.com/terms/c/callable-security.asp).
+Different types of securities may have an [[embedded call option]](https://www.investopedia.com/terms/e/embeddedoption.asp) allowing the issuer to buy them back at a predetermined price before the maturity date.
+These securities are referred to as [[callable securities]](https://www.investopedia.com/terms/c/callable-security.asp).

-An issuer will typically “call” bonds when prevailing interest rates in the economy drop, providing an opportunity for the issuer to [refinance its debt](https://www.investopedia.com/terms/r/refinance.asp) at a lower rate.
-However, since early redemption is unfavorable to bondholders who will stop receiving interest income after a bond is retired, the [trust indenture](https://www.investopedia.com/terms/t/trust_indenture.asp) will stipulate a call protection or a deferment period.
+An issuer will typically “call” bonds when prevailing interest rates in the economy drop, providing an opportunity for the issuer to [[refinance its debt]](https://www.investopedia.com/terms/r/refinance.asp) at a lower rate.
+However, since early redemption is unfavorable to bondholders who will stop receiving interest income after a bond is retired, the [[trust indenture]](https://www.investopedia.com/terms/t/trust_indenture.asp) will stipulate a call protection or a deferment period.

 The deferment period is the period of time during which an issuing entity cannot redeem the bonds.
-The issuer cannot call the security back during the deferment period, which is uniformly predetermined by the [underwriter](https://www.investopedia.com/terms/u/underwriter.asp) and the issuer at the time of issuance.
+The issuer cannot call the security back during the deferment period, which is uniformly predetermined by the [[underwriter]](https://www.investopedia.com/terms/u/underwriter.asp) and the issuer at the time of issuance.

 ## Deferment Period on Options

 [European options](https://www.investopedia.com/terms/e/europeanoption.asp) have a deferment period for the life of the option.
-This means they can be [exercised](https://www.investopedia.com/terms/e/exercise.asp) only on the expiry date.
+This means they can be [[exercised]](https://www.investopedia.com/terms/e/exercise.asp) only on the expiry date.

-Another type of option, called the Deferment Period Option, has all the characteristics of an American [vanilla option](https://www.investopedia.com/terms/v/vanillaoption.asp).
+Another type of option, called the Deferment Period Option, has all the characteristics of an American [[vanilla option]](https://www.investopedia.com/terms/v/vanillaoption.asp).
 The option can be exercised anytime before it expires.
 However, payment is deferred until the original expiration date of the option.

 ## Deferment Period in Insurance